34 Weeks pregnant: Baby development, symptoms, and preterm labor signs

 34-Week pregnant belly

-Baby development at 34 weeks of pregnancy
+Baby development at 34 weeks pregnant

 Baby at 34 weeks

-• Weight: About 2.3 kilograms (5 pounds).
+• Weight: Approximately 2.3 kilograms (5 pounds).

 34-Week ultrasound